 - 1. Unmount

 - 2. Shared disk setting (When adding node information)

+- 3. Registering information in host database (When adding node information)

-- 3. Shared node information change
+- 4. Shared node information change

-- 4. Setting fstab
+- 5. Setting fstab

-- 5. Mount
+- 6. Mount

 Addition of a node is not allowed if it exceeds the maximum size of the GFS Shared File System.
 See "1.7 Upper Limits of the File System."